DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-### Note
+### Important Note:
-For Archive Creator input, it's currently recommended to use drag and drop from Windows File Explorer as that can handle folders or zip files.
+For inputs into the Archive Creator, it is recommended to utilize the drag-and-drop functionality from Windows File Explorer, as it can manage both folders and zip files.
 The "click to browse" function currently only supports zip files.

-#### Archive Creator Usage:
+#### Usage Instructions for Archive Creator:
-- Drag in one or more folders and choose the archive type before clicking "Create."
-It should be able to handle large tasks such as 60k objects in one operation.
+- Drag and drop one or more folders into the application and select the desired archive type before initiating the creation process.
+This tool is capable of handling extensive operations, such as managing up to 60,000 objects in a single session.
-- Enter an 8-byte timestamp to match the timestamp field in your SDC if needed.
+- Insert an 8-byte timestamp to align with the timestamp field in your SDC, if applicable.
-- Default output path for the archive creator tool is next to the exe/Output/Archives/.
-This can be changed in settings but will reset to default on the next session.
+- The default output path for the Archive Creator tool is located adjacent to the exe/Output/Archives/.
+This setting can be altered in the preferences, although it will revert to the default upon restarting the application.

-#### Archive Creator Options:
+#### Options for Archive Creator:

 ##### Timestamp:
-   - Add timestamp here.
-Default is FFFFFFFF.
-If less than 8 bytes are entered, it will be padded to 8 bytes with a prefix of 0.
+   - Enter a timestamp here.
+The default is FFFFFFFF.
+If less than 8 bytes are entered, they will be padded to 8 bytes with a prefix of 0.
-   - If a timestamp.txt exists in your input folder, this GUI field will be ignored.
+   - If a timestamp.txt file is present in your input folder, this GUI field will be disregarded.

-##### Archive Types:
+##### Types of Archives:
-- **BAR:** Simplest form of Home Archive used in early retail home and later only used for developer versions of Home.
-These are the fastest to read/mount/create/dump due to no extra security layers, just simple zlib compression.
+- **BAR:** The most basic form of Home Archive, historically used in early retail home editions and later restricted to developer versions.
+These archives are the quickest to read, mount, create, and dump due to their simple zlib compression and lack of additional security layers.
-- **BAR Secure:** Encrypted BAR used in conjunction with SHA1 in TSS in some earlier pre-sharc versions of home.
+- **BAR Secure:** An encrypted version of BAR used in conjunction with SHA1 in the TSS in some of the earlier pre-sharc versions of Home.
-- **SDAT:** Similar to BAR but with an NPD encryption layer applied on top.
+- **SDAT:** Similar to BAR but augmented with an NPD encryption layer.
-- **SDAT SHARC:** Secure archive format introduced with version 1.82 to prevent hacking and piracy.
+- **SDAT SHARC:** A secure archive format introduced in version 1.82 to combat hacking and piracy.
-- **CORE SHARC:** Introduced with v1.82+ to secure local COREDATA sharc files in the client pkg.
+- **CORE SHARC:** First introduced in version 1.82+, this format secures local COREDATA sharc files within the client package.
-- **Config SHARC:** Used for online mode configuration files pushed to the client during initial connection.
+- **Config SHARC:** Employed for encrypting online mode configuration files that are transmitted to clients upon initial connection.

 ## Tool 2: Home Archive Unpacker